runatlantis/atlantis/runatlantis.io/docs/security.md

 Atlantis should be run with Webhook secrets set via the `$ATLANTIS_GH_WEBHOOK_SECRET`/`$ATLANTIS_GITLAB_WEBHOOK_SECRET` environment variables.
 Even with the `--repo-whitelist` flag set, without a webhook secret, attackers could make requests to Atlantis posing as a repository that is whitelisted.
 Webhook secrets ensure that the webhook requests are actually coming from your VCS provider (GitHub or GitLab).

+### SSL/HTTPS
+If you're using webhook secrets but your traffic is over HTTP then the webhook secrets could be stolen.
+Enable SSL/HTTPS using the `--ssl-cert-file` and `--ssl-key-file` flags.